kwdseymour/EuroSAFs/README_Euler.md

 `python -m venv --system-site-packages EuroSAFs`\
 The option --system-site-packages includes Python packages from host Python also in the virtual environment.
 This is needed to access Gurobi.

-Activate the virtual envirnment:\
+Activate the virtual environment:\
 `source EuroSAFs/bin/activate`

 Install packages in the environment using the requirements.txt file:\
 `python -m pip install -r EuroSAFs/requirements.txt`\
 (ammend path to requirements.txt file as needed)

-# Subsequent Environment Activations
+# Subsequent Environment Activations (Optional)
-To minimize the number of steps required to configure the environments and update files, it can be helpful to create a shortcut (alias).
+To minimize the number of steps required to configure the environments and update files in future runs, it can be helpful to create a shortcut (alias).

 Open .bash_profile in your $HOME directory and paste the following line at the bottom:\
 `alias esConfig='module load new gcc/4.8.2 python/3.7.1; source EuroSAFs/bin/activate; cd $HOME/EuroSAFs; git pull'`\